ambv/retype/README.md

 Just run:

 ```
-python setup.py test
+tox
 ```

 ## OMG, this is Python 3 only!

 Relax, you can run *retype* **as a tool** perfectly fine under Python 3.6+ even if you want to analyze Python 2 code.
 This way you'll be able to parse all of the new syntax supported on Python 3 but also *effectively all* the Python 2 syntax at the same time.